 Final Tip – Outsource (Fake It Until You Make It)

-As a final tip, consider offering your service and presenting the veneer of a large and successful company when you are actually a person sat in a backroom on your own.
-For example, you could claim to offer the best online cloud storage in the galaxy, but instead of people’s information being bounced around your half-million pound severs, you could buy the service from a larger company and sell it to your customers for a mark-up.
-As you make your money, you start building your own data centres and start transferring customers over to your systems.
-People do this sort of thing all the time, and it is not even illegal unless you are blatantly claiming that the cloud servers are your own.
+As a final tip, consider offering your service and presenting the veneer of a large and successful company.
+No one needs to know that you only have a small team running things in the backroom.
+For example, you could claim to offer the best online cloud storage in the galaxy.
+Instead of taking people’s information and bouncing it around your half-million pound severs, you could buy the service from a larger company and sell it to your customers for a mark-up.
+As you make your money, you start building your own data centres and transferring customers over to your systems.
+People do this sort of thing all the time.
+It is not even illegal unless you are blatantly claiming that the cloud servers are your own.
 People outsource all the time, and that is all you are doing until you have the capital in place to offer your service yourself.